Trump (card games): Etymology

 The English word is first documented in 1529 as the name of a card game which would develop into Ruff and Honours and ultimately Whist.

 In German, the term is attested as Triumph in 1541; the modern German spelling Trumpf is recorded from 1590.

 In French, triomphe remained the name of the game, while the trump suit was called atout, from à tout (as it were "all-in").
 Some European languages (Hungarian, Greek) adopted the French term.
 Russian козырь kozyr' is of unknown etymology, possibly a loan from a Turkic source.
-Polish variously uses atut, trumf and kozer adopted from the French, German and Russian respectively.
+Polish variously uses atut, trumf and kozera adopted from the French, German and Russian respectively.

-Trump in card games
+Role in card games

 In most games, the relative rank of cards within a suit is the same in trump and plain suits, but they may sometimes differ, for example in Klabberjass, Euchre, or Eighty Points.

-The trump suit may be fixed as in Spades, rotate on a fixed schedule or depend on the outcome of the previous hand as in Ninety-nine, be determined by drawing a card at random as in Bezique, by the last card dealt to a designated player as in Whist, by the first card played as in Nine Card Don, be chosen by a designated player as in Barbu, or players may bid for the right to select the trump suit as in Contract Bridge or Skat.
+The trump suit may be fixed as in Spades, rotate on a fixed schedule or depend on the outcome of the previous hand as in Ninety-nine, be determined by drawing a card at random as in Bezique, by the last card dealt to a designated player as in Whist, by the first card played as in Nine Card Don, be chosen by a designated player as in Barbu, or players may bid for the right to select the trump suit as in contract bridge or Skat.

-In most games, trump cards cannot be played if the player has any cards of the suit led to the trick; the requirement to "follow suit" is of higher priority.
+In most games trump cards cannot be played if the player has any cards of the suit led to the trick; the requirement to "follow suit" is of higher priority.
 In a few games, trumps can be played at any time.
 Playing the first trump to an already-started trick is known as trumping or ruffing; if another player were to play a higher trump, that would be an overruff or overtrump.

-The tarot deck contains a fifth suit, known in gaming as the atouts or honours and in occult circles as the Major Arcana, which serves as a permanent trump suit in games played with the tarot deck.
-The suit consists of twenty-two cards, including a Fool which serves as a highest trump (in Central Europe) or excuses the players from following suit elsewhere.
+The tarot deck contains a fifth suit, known in gaming as the atouts or honours, which serves as a permanent trump suit in games played with the tarot deck.
+The suit consists of twenty-two cards, including a Fool which serves as the highest trump (in Central Europe) or excuses the players from following suit elsewhere.
+The usual rule of play in Tarot card games is that a player who cannot follow suit, must play a trump.